JonPSmith/EfCore.SoftDeleteServices/README.md

 MIT License.
 Documentation can be found in the [Repo's Wiki](https://github.com/JonPSmith/EfCore.SoftDeleteServices/wiki).
 NuGet available at [EfCore.SoftDeleteServices](https://www.nuget.org/packages/EfCore.SoftDeleteServices).

+## List of versions and which .NET framework they support

+The versions of this library has changed to make it easier to create a new version when a new release of .NET farmework.
+Now the first number defines the .NET version, e.g EfCore.TestSupport version 8.?.? only runs on .NET 8.

+- Version 8.?.?: Supports NET 8
+- Version 2.?.?: Supports NET 6 and 7

+_There are older versions of the EfCore.TestSupport library, but .NET lower than .NET 5 are not supported by Microsoft._

 Here is an image to show the difference between normal (single) soft delete and cascade soft delete.

 ![Two types of soft delete](https://github.com/JonPSmith/EfCore.SoftDeleteServices/blob/master/TheTwoSoftDeleteTypes.png)

 *The cascade soft delete is pretty clever, and can handle multi-level soft deletes - see [this section](https://www.thereformedprogrammer.net/ef-core-in-depth-soft-deleting-data-with-global-query-filters/#building-solution-3-cascade-softdeleteservice) from my article [EF Core In depth - Soft deleting data with Global Query Filters](https://www.thereformedprogrammer.net/ef-core-in-depth-soft-deleting-data-with-global-query-filters/).*

 ## Limitations